-Since 2017, several GCC countries have introduced and adopted VAT laws, including the United Arab Emirates, Saudi Arabia and Bahrain.
-Other GCC countries are also planning to introduce VAT.
-Qatar has not yet introduced VAT and is currently assessing its effects.
+In 2017, several GCC countries introduced and adopted VAT laws, including the United Arab Emirates and Saudi Arabia, and several other GCC countries are also planning to introduce VAT in 2018 and 2019.
+Qatar has announced that it will not levy VAT on its citizens until after 2019.
 See "Public Finance-Taxation".

-Qatar is a member of the Greater Arab Free Trade Area pursuant to which Qatar eliminated customs duties on certain products from member states of this area in 2005.
+Oatar is a member of the Greater Arab Free Trade Area pursuant to which Oatar eliminated customs duties on certain products from member states of this area in 2005.
 This trade area was established in February 1997 with the aim of fostering regional integration among Arab nations and currently has eighteen member states participating from the Arab League.
 To date, it has achieved full trade liberalization of certain goods through the full exemption of customs duties and charges having equivalent effect among signatory countries.
-In addition, the Arab League has launched negotiations on services and investment liberalization, as well as an initiative to upgrade the Greater Arab Free

-Trade Area into a customs union.
+In addition, the Arab League has launched negotiations on services and investment liberalization, as well as an initiative to upgrade the Greater Arab Free Trade Area into a customs union.
 As at the date of this Prospectus, negotiations are still ongoing.